peterheard01/logic-room/_posts/the-pitfalls-of-continuous-integration-and-deployment-article/2017-01-12-the-pitfalls-in-continuous-integration-and-continuous-deployment.md

 ## Pitfall 2: Network Connections and IO

 During both CI and CD we will need to have automated testing in place to check that new functionality is working and that past functionality has not broken.
 Most software will need at least 1 form of connection to the real world; the user interface and/or the database.
 Without them it would be difficult to use most applications.
-For testing purposes, quite often the software is built and packaged then a test suite (e.g. selenium) will drive the user interface and that interface, the application will call to a database.
+For testing purposes, quite often the software is built and packaged and then a test suite (e.g. selenium) will drive the user interface then the application will interact with a database.

 Whilst this form of testing provides a very real and human like form of behavioural flow it also has some major drawbacks.
 Here are a couple of points to note about this approach:

 1. If network connections are unreliable the tests can give out false positives
-2. Because it has to change databse values we have to write complex scripts to 'reset' the data
+2. Because it has to change database values we have to write complex scripts to 'reset' the data

-Both of these side effects affect the **entire** application and will end up increating cost and complexity.
+Both of these side effects affect the **entire** application and will end up increasing cost and complexity.
 So... is there a better way?

 ### Creating a Testable Architecture